peterhinch/micropython-touch/README.md

 There is scope for speeding loading and saving RAM by using frozen bytecode.
 The entire `gui` tree may be frozen but the directory structure must be maintained.
 For reasons that are unclear freezing display drivers may not work.
-For fexibility, consider keeping `hardware_setup.py` in the filesystem.
+For flexibility, consider keeping `hardware_setup.py` in the filesystem.
 See [Appendix 2 Freezing bytecode](./README.md#appendix-2-freezing-bytecode).

 ###### [Contents](./README.md#0-contents)